 In practice, co-op house rules are stricter than those of a condo.
 Co-op’s board wields more power over its shareholder than a condo apartment over its unit owners.
 However, it does not have to be this way, so make sure to read a condo’s house rules before you put in a bid.

 What is cannot cover

 House rules cannot be used to discriminate against groups of people.
 The Fair Housing Act protects people from discrimination when they are seeking to rent or buy housing, or secure financing.
 You cannot be discriminated against by race, color, national origin, religion, sex, disability, and the presence of children.

 Some boards are stricter than others, which you should know before you consider making an offer.
 Hanging decorations on your door or patio may find you in violation of a rule.
 Learning the house rules, even talking to residents, will be helpful.

 13 House Rules Samples:

-3. Children shall not play in the public halls, stairways or elevators; Except authorizes employees of the Lessor, no one shall ho permitted on the roof unless specifically authorized and for a proper business by the Board of Directors.
+- Children shall not play in the public halls, stairways or elevators; Except authorizes employees of the Lessor, no one shall ho permitted on the roof unless expressly approved and for a proper business by the Board of Directors.

-12. Unless expressly authorized by the Board of Managers in each case, the floors of each.
-Apartment must be covered with rugs or carpeting or equally effective noise-reducing material, to the extent of at least 80% of the floor area of each l”oom excepting only kitchens, bathrooms, maid’s rooms, closets, and foyer.
+- Unless expressly authorized by the Board of Managers in each case, the floors of each.
+Apartment must be covered with rugs or carpeting or equally active noise-reducing material, to the extent of at least 80% of the floor area of each l”oom excepting only kitchens, bathrooms, maid’s rooms, closets, and foyer.